-Ian has led over 150 expeditions on 6 continents, climbed 6 of the 7 summits most more than 5 times each, Island peak 17 times, led 35+ treks to Everest.
-Led over 35 Kilimanjaro climbs and Climbed Mount Everest.
+Ian has led over 150 expeditions on 6 continents, climbed 6 of the 7 summits most more than 5 times each, Island peak 25 times, led 40+ treks to Everest.
+Led 40+ Kilimanjaro climbs and Climbed Mount Everest.
 Ian has Led 2 climbs on the North side of Mount Everest.
 Climbed Ama Dablam and is a highly qualified International mountain leader and decorated mountaineer.

 Ian is a wilderness medical expert with in depth knowledge of hypothermia, frostbite, high altitude disorders, avalanche medicine and rescue, mountain trauma, and safety in the mountain environment.
 Ian has been involved with mountain rescue team in the US and Himalaya’s.

 Chris is a fully qualified EMT and mountain guide and based in Eagle-Vail Colorado.
 He is a Paramedic in the Vail Valley, Climber of over 20 years.
 Chris has 18 years of guiding experience.

 Member of Vail Mountain Rescue and Wilderness First Responder/Outdoor Emergency Care.
 Chris has climbed and led trip on Rock and Ice.
 He has also lead Mountaineering/Ski Mountaineering trips with experience in North America, South America, Nepal, Europe and Southeast Asia.